westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 <br><em>Regular Writes and Zone Append Writes</em></br>
 </center>

-In the eaxmple above, the host must issue to the same zone three different write operations for data A (4KB), B (8KB) and C (16KB).
+In the example above, the host must issue to the same zone three different write operations for data A (4KB), B (8KB), and C (16KB).
 Using regular write commands, this can be done safely only at a write queue depth of 1 per zone,i that is, the host must wait for the completion of an outstanding write operation before issuing the next write request.
 For each write request,